Richard R. Morrison

 Brannin looked up then, his dark eyes scrutinizing the man.
 “Where is the food?”
 He stood up slowly and approached the trembling man.
 “Why have you not fed the horgons?”

-The slave looked to his brethren around the camp, nervously.
-“Master,” he pleaded, stepping back.
+The slave looked to his brethren around the camp.
+“Master,” he pleaded, as he took two steps back.

 “The food was lost, Master, taken by the serpent,” the man answered, his eyes wild.
-He looked to the others and back to Brannin, pleadingly, nodding his head in a half-bow.
+He looked to the others and back to Brannin, his head leaned forward in a half-bow.

-The slave screamed and flailed his arms about wildly as was he lifted off the floor of the cave.
-He was held several feet above the floor for a moment, kicking and thrashing.
+The slave screamed, kicked and thrashed about wildly as was he lifted off the floor of the cave.

 The others gasped and backed away.
-The remaining slaves cowered together, shaking, staring at Brannin until he slowly returned to his fire.
+The remaining slaves cowered together, and stared at Brannin until he slowly returned to his fire.

-“I was rather fond of that one,” Bertrum said, shaking his head.
+“I was rather fond of that one,” Bertrum said.

 Darmot now understood why Brannin had brought so many slaves.